 - TTFB: 0.86s

-- Total Load: 1.23s After the cache warms up, sub-second TTFB consistently.
+- Total Load: 1.23s Once the cache warms up, TTFB stays under a second consistently.
 The x-litespeed-cache: hit header confirmed the cache was doing its job.

-This is where it gets interesting because the search page hits the shared backend API for property data.
-Both environments are making the same API calls to the same backend.
+The search page is the more interesting test, because it hits the shared backend API for property data.
+Both environments make the same API calls to the same backend.

 Request 1: TTFB: 3.17s | Total: 5.48s